Argonne-National-Laboratory/CIP.io-Link/README.md

 By default, the CIP.io Link installer installs the following:

-- Docker (if not already isntalled)
+- Docker (if not already installed)
 - The following containerized apps
   - Node-Red
     - [OCPP nodes](https://www.npmjs.com/package/node-red-contrib-ocpp)